A Deep Dive into Technical Writing Platforms for Documentation Teams

 Single sourcing sounds technical, but it simply means everything lives in one system.

-No more content scattered across Google Docs, SharePoint, wikis, and that one writer’s local hard drive.
+No more content scattered across Google Docs, Word, SharePoint, Confluence wikis, and that one writer’s local hard drive.
 Everything’s searchable, everything’s trackable, everything’s in sync.

 When Planning Center needed to manage 13 different Zendesk help centers that share 20% of their content, they used a technical writing platform.
 Imagine trying to keep all that updated manually.
 That’s a full-time job nobody wants.